tenlevels/spruce/README.md

 BIOS

-  - Place your BIOS files in the BIOS folder located in RetroArch/.retroarch
+  - Place your BIOS files in the BIOS folder on root of SD card.